hackclub/OnBoard/projects/Stefan USB-Hub/README.md

 # USB-A to C Hub

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
 I am making a USB hub with 3 USB A ports and 1 USB C port.
-It's designed to
+It's designed to add additional USB ports to a device

 <!-- How much is it going to cost? -->
 81.17$ before shipping